-Annapolis’ commitment to the Fine and Performing Arts can be seen at every stage of our educational program.
-From our youngest to oldest students, Annapolis’ comprehensive Arts program encompasses formal and informal instruction in the following areas:
+A robust commitment to the Fine and Performing Arts can be seen at every stage of Annapolis’ educational programs.
+From our youngest to oldest students, Annapolis’ comprehensive Arts program encompasses curricular and co-curricular instruction in the following areas:

 - Visual Arts: Drawing, Painting, Sculpting, Ceramics

-In support of our commitment to the arts, we have expanded our campus to include the Annapolis Arts Center, an 8,000 SF facility devoted to the Fine and Performing Arts.
-This state of the art facility was added in the fall of 2014 to support a burgeoning demand for visual and performing arts among Annapolis students and faculty.
-The facilities include a theater and event center, a beautiful courtyard, and studios for dance, art, and ceramics.
+In support of our commitment to the arts, Annapolis recently expanded its campus to include the Annapolis Arts Center, a 10,000 square foot facility devoted tot he Fine and Performing Arts.
+This state of the art facility was added in the fall of 2014 to support a burgeoning demand for high quality Arts education among Annapolis students and faculty.
+The facilities include a theater and event center, a garden courtyard, and studios for dance, painting, drawing, sculpting, and ceramics.

 Music is an outstanding gift of God and next to theology.
 I would not want to give up my slight knowledge of music for a great consideration.
 Youth should be taught this art; for it makes fine, skillful people. — Martin Luther